Legendandy/ROMA-Rest-API-Integration-Guide/README.md

 ## Prerequisites

-You need to have ROMA running on your local machine or a VPS server preferably.
+You need to have ROMA backend running on your local machine or a VPS server preferably.

 If you don't have ROMA running yet, make sure it's running and accessible at your chosen URL (typically <http://localhost:5000> for your local machine)